-In spite of the tight relationships between Lagrangian relaxation and column generation, there have been very few works on column generation and branch-and-price (B&P) for the MCND (although column generation has been used to solve MMCF subproblems in some heuristic methods for the MCND [31, 32, 38]).
-Apart from the paper just cited on column generation based on the flow relaxation [18], a B&P(-and-cut) algorithm was developed and interpreted in terms of a Lagrangian relaxation of constraints (2) and (3) [24], which can be seen as a variant of the knapsack relaxation.
+In spite of the tight relationships between Lagrangian relaxation and column generation, there have been very few works on column generation and branch-and-price (B&P) for the MCND (although column generation has been used to solve MMCF subproblems in some heuristic methods for the MCND (Katayama, 2015; Katayama et al., 2009; Yaghini et al., 2013)).
+Apart from the paper just cited on column generation based on the flow relaxation (Frangioni and Gorgone, 2014), a B&P(-and-cut) algorithm was developed and interpreted in terms of a Lagrangian relaxation of constraints (2) and (3) (Gendron and Larose, 2014), which can be seen as a variant of the knapsack relaxation.
 It is interesting to note that the master problem used in this B&P algorithm is the MIP model (1)-(6), the generated columns corresponding to the multicommodity flow variables.